DanySK/course-laboratory-of-software-systems/slides/content/50-ddd-intro/_index.md

     * Architectural styles can vary because they should apply at the bounded context level and not the application level.

 1. *DDD is a Silver Bullet!
 No, it isn't!*
-    * DDD can take a lot of effort, it requires an iterative development methodology, an engaged business, and smart developers.
+    * DDD can take a lot of effort: it requires an iterative development methodology, an engaged business, etc.
-    * Not all software systems fit with this approach.
-Trivial domains don’t warrant the level of sophistication as they have little or no domain logic.
+    * Not all software systems fit with this approach (e.g. those with trivial domains with little or no domain logic).

 ---